leejoonli/code-every-day/log.md

 ## Thoughts

 Refreshed on the properties of a tree (root, leaf nodes, edges, key, siblings, parent, child, subtree, height), reviewed types of binary trees (full, degenerate, balanced, perfect, complete), reviewed traversing a binary tree with loops and recursion.
 Need to finish out code review.

+# Day 114 (6/2/2022)

+## AVL Trees

+Did some review on GA AVL tree lecture.

+## Thoughts

+Still don't fully understand how self balancing trees work.
+Need to to more work and learning.